List of Girl Meets World characters: Jennifer Bassett Minkus

 Jennifer Bassett Minkus (Kristanna Loken) was once Shawn Hunter's girlfriend back in high school.
 However, she was an extremely arrogant and vindictive person who tried to keep Cory and Shawn apart.
 She returned in "Girl Meets I Am Farkle" where it is revealed that she is married to Stuart Minkus, and is Farkle's mother.
 It is shown that Jennifer is a changed woman proving herself to be a sweet, caring mother of Farkle and wife of Stuart.
 She supports her son while waiting to find out if he is diagnosed with Asperger syndrome.

 Morgan Matthews

-Morgan Matthews (Lily Nicksay and Lindsay Ridgeway) is the younger sister of Cory and Eric, older sister of Joshua, and Riley and Auggie's aunt.
+Morgan Matthews (Lily Nicksay and Lindsay Ridgeway) is the younger sister of Cory and Eric, older sister of Joshua, and aunt of Riley and Auggie.
 Both actresses who played Morgan in Boy Meets World, Nicksay (who portrayed Morgan in seasons one and two) and Ridgeway (who portrayed Morgan in seasons three through seven), returned in the series finale, where both portrayed Morgan on-screen simultaneously.
 For example, during one scene where they were giving advice to Auggie about him being the youngest sibling, Nicksay's Morgan went first and then "tagged in" Ridgeway's Morgan to continue.
 They also made subtle fourth wall breaking references to Morgan's actress change in Boy Meets World.
 This was the character's only appearance in Girl Meets World.